A probe of the maximum energetics of fast radio bursts through a prolific repeating source: Discussion

 \subsection{Source energy reservoir constraints}

 Assuming a perfect dipolar magnetic field, the total external magnetospheric energy reservoir of a neutron star can be crudely estimated as:

 Here, $B_{\rm s}$ is the surface magnetic field and $R_{\rm NS}$ is the neutron star radius.
-To examine the total energetics we integrate over the best fit differential burst energy distribution function (Figure \ref{fig:MCMC_schechter_fig1}).
-The total radio energy of bursts observed across the $1769$ unique observing hours of all observing campaigns at L-band included in the dataset (assuming minimal overlap) above $E_{\rm radio, min} = 3.3 \times 10^{30} \; {\rm erg \, Hz^{-1}}$ is: $1.3 \times 10^{42}$\,erg or $7.5 \times 10^{38} {\rm erg \, hr^{-1}}$ (assuming a typical emission bandwidth $\Delta \nu \approx 100 \, {\rm MHz}$).
+To examine the total energetics we integrate over the best fit differential burst energy distribution function (Fig.~\ref{fig:MCMC_schechter_fig1}).
+The total radio energy of bursts observed across the $1769$ unique observing hours of all observing campaigns at L-band included in the dataset (assuming minimal overlap) above $E_{\rm radio, min} = 3.3 \times 10^{30} \; {\rm erg \, Hz^{-1}}$ is: $1.3 \times 10^{42}$\,erg or $7.5 \times 10^{38} {\rm erg \, hr^{-1}}$ (assuming a conservative emission bandwidth $\Delta \nu \approx 100 \, {\rm MHz}$, given our limited observing bandwidth).
 If we naively assume that the luminosity beaming enhancement and radio bursts missed due to beaming cancel out, as well as a radio efficiency factor of $\epsilon_{\rm radio} = 10^{-5}$, we find the external magnetic energy will be depleted on a timescale:

-Caveats to this rough approximation include the non-uniformity of burst rate and the unknown beaming characteristics.
-Nevertheless, this may imply that if a magnetar powers \roneoneseven, the radio efficiency may be $\epsilon_{\rm radio} \gg 10^{-5}$, the external magnetic field may be $B \gg 10^{15}$ G, or the external magnetic field is otherwise continuously replenished (e.g., via core field expulsion).
+From Figure~\ref{fig:burst_rate_pl_band}, we can see that a roughly equal amount of integrated energy is released $E_{\rm radio, min} < 3.3 \times 10^{30}$.
+This estimate is in good agreement with the estimated integrated power of lower energy bursts observed by FAST \citep{zhang_2023_apj} if a similar $\epsilon_{\rm radio}$ is assumed, despite caveats to the approximation including the non-uniformity of the true burst rate and the unknown beam1ing characteristics.
+This result implies that if a magnetar powers \roneoneseven, the radio efficiency may be $\epsilon_{\rm radio} > 10^{-5}$, the external magnetic field may be $B > 10^{15}$ G, the external magnetic field is continuously replenished (e.g., via core field expulsion), or strong multipolar field components power most of the emitted energy.
+These findings are in agreement with the conclusions of \citet{zhang_2025_arxiv}, who find that the cumulative energy of over $11,000$ bursts detected from \ronefourseven\ nearly deplete the energy stored in the magnetic field of a typical magnetar.